2022–23 3. Liga

 The 2022–23 3.
-Liga is the 15th season of the 3.
+Liga was the 15th season of the 3.
 Liga.
-It started on 22 July 2022 and will conclude on 27 May 2023.
+It started on 22 July 2022 and concluded on 27 May 2023.

 The fixtures were released on 24 June 2022.

+SV Elversberg and VfL Osnabrück were promoted to the 2.
+Bundesliga, while SpVgg Bayreuth, FSV Zwickau, SV Meppen and VfB Oldenburg got relegated to the Regionalliga.

+Wehen Wiesbaden were also promoted after winning the 2.
+Bundesliga relegation play-offs.